 -

-At the end of the day, team culture can make or break the employee experience.
-I truly believe employees will work harder and smarter when the work they do directly effects peers that they care about.
+At the end of the day, team culture makes or breaks the employee experience.
+I genuinely believe people work harder — and smarter — when they know their work directly impacts peers they care about.

 -

-I'm going to say something controversial in the design world: form follows function, content takes priority over the creative.
+I’m going to say something controversial in the design world: form follows function — and content comes before creativity.
 Stay with me.

 -

-When done right, a brand doesn't only encompass the external face of a company.
-It isn't only strewn across social media or slapped on swag and collateral.
-It isn't even just the visual language and output of a company.
+When it’s done right, a brand isn’t just the external face of a company.
+It’s not just what shows up on social media, or what’s printed on swag and slide decks.
+It’s not even just the visual language or creative output.

 -

-I truly believe the first step in building a successful creative team is to set up the right environment to support one.
+I believe the first step to building a successful creative team is creating the right environment to support one.